-E-1: Coordinate a regional economic development strategy and monitor trends, emerging markets, and new technologies.
+E-1: Coordinate a regional economic development strategy and monitor trends, emerging markets, new technologies, and the region's workforce preparedness programs.

 The City currently works regionally on economic development at the county, Central Valley, and state levels on these items.